Status and Distribution

 In Europe the species shows remarkable external variation believed to be associated with the foodplant utilised by the larva and includes some that lack the strong streaking found in the British Isles.
 Additionally specimens encountered in Europe have a larger wingspan range (12-16mm) which suggests the size difference between it and G. sabinellus may potentially not as distinctive as suggested above.

-Single brooded from late June to the end of August.
+Single brooded from late June to early September.